pay-theory/pay-theory-docs/WEB/FUNCTIONS.md

 ## Payor Info Object

-This data will be used to create a payor in PayTheory system that will be represented by a Payor ID.
+This data will be used to create a payor in Pay Theory system that will be represented by a Payor ID.

 - **first_name**: (String) The first name of the payor
 - **last_name**: (String) The last name of the payor